opensourcepledge/opensourcepledge.com/README.md

 ## Onboarding

-To help us build [OSS Pledge](https://osspledge.com/), please [dive into our issues](https://github.com/osspledge/osspledge.com/issues) or reach out to the working group leads listed below either in issues or [on Discord](https://discord.gg/v8vuSwky).
+To help us build [Open Source Pledge](https://osspledge.com/), please [dive into our issues](https://github.com/osspledge/osspledge.com/issues) or reach out to the working group leads listed below either in issues or [on Discord](https://discord.gg/v8vuSwky).

 ### Members